Giladr11/OS_PROJECT/README.md

 This project involves implementing a two-stage bootloader and a kernel from scratch.
 In order to Develop a Full Working Operating System.

-## PART 1: Implementing a Two-Stage Bootloader-
+## PART 1: Implementing a Two-Stage Bootloader

 ### Stage 1:
 - **Setting Up Segments**: Initialize segment registers for